In this post I demonstrate how easy it is to learn jazz guitar improvisation.

 7 Simple Steps To Sounding Jazzy in Your Improvisation

 The lesson video features the following 7 steps to creatively using the minor pentatonic pattern in a jazz guitar improvisation context.
-Fast forward the video to the time code (in green) to get to the spot in the lesson that demonstrates each step below.
+Fast forward the video to the time code to get to the spot in the lesson that demonstrates each step below.

 Step 1: Play the minor pentatonic scale pattern over the backing track (2:58)